Our Mission

 "This instruction has been invaluable, marking the first time I’ve had a dedicated tutor to guide me on my musical journey."

-PMHU Novel Voices student in Nairobi, Kenya
+Novel Voices student

 "Thank you for reminding me that even behind razor wire and locked inside of walls made of concrete, I can still find strength, beauty, and hope for a better tomorrow."

-currently at Radgowski Correctional Center
+incarcerated at Radgowski Correctional Center

 "This is the first time I have been able to relax in here.
 I could see my blood pressure dropping as you played."